Azure/Industrial-IoT/docs/tutorials/tut-use-postman.md

 ## Clean up

 Note the `applicationId` by executing the request `Registry: Get applications`.
-Execute the request `Registry: Remove application`, make sure to change the applicaitonId in the Uri.
+Execute the request `Registry: Remove application`, make sure to change the applicaitonId in the URI.

 Note: This step does not remove the published nodes from the OPC Publisher.